Hirohong21/Gait-Recognition/README.md

 All datasets are from the  CASIA Gait Recognition Dataset

 ## Matters needing attention
-Due to the size of the file, the database used by the project is in "releases", please pay attention to the file reading path when using them
+Due to the size of the file, the datasets and the models of the project are in "releases", please pay attention to the file reading path when using them